FlaxEngine/FlaxDocs/manual/animation/anim-graph/index.md

 ![Edit Anim Graph Parameters](../tutorials/media/edit-anim-graph-param-code.gif)

 Finally, if you want to access and change the Anim Graph parameter values from the **C# code** you can see the dedicated [step-by-step tutorial](../tutorials/change-anim-graph-param.md) where you can learn how to do it.

+## Bone Transformations

+In Anim Graph skeleton nodes transformations are stores in an array of matrices.
+Those matrices have format depending on context:
+* **local space** - connections are *white* using *ConnectionType.Impulse* - bone matrixes are in local space of the parent bone
+* **global space** - connections are *green* using *ConnectionType.ImpulseSecondary* - bone matrixes are in local space of the actor (Animated Model that runs the animation playback)

+To change the transformations spaces you can use `Local to Global` and `Global to Local` nodes.